imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management/generating_safe_entropy.md

 - Rolling dice, flipping a coin and recording those numbers.
   - According to Christian Lundkvist, if you roll a set of 5 dice 10 times, you will get more than 128 bits of entropy, which should be sufficient for generating seeds/private keys.
 - Keyboard Smashing.
 Despite what Ian Coleman said, keyboard smashing is fine when you combine it with other safe methods (like rolling dice).
 There are two ways to do keyboard smashing:
- - Random physical keyboard smashing
+ - Random physical keyboard smashing.
    - Remember to use SHIFT randomly for some uppercase and special characters.
    - Please don't break your keyboard.
  - Mouse smashing with a virtual keyboard, like the Florence Virtual Keyboard in Tails OS.